 - A single larger overdraft will result in just one Paid NSF Fee, as opposed to multiple smaller overdrafts.

-- Although under applicable card network rules, Desert Financial may be obligated to pay some unauthorized debit card transactions, Desert Financial will not authorize debit card or ATM transactions unless there are sufficient available funds (including overdraft coverage) to cover the transactions and the amount of any fee(s).
+- Although under applicable card network rules, Desert Financial may be obligated to pay some unauthorized debit card transactions, Desert Financial will not authorize debit card or ATM transactions unless account’s available balance (including overdraft coverage options) is sufficient to cover the transactions and the amount of any fee(s).

 - Giving Desert Financial your consent to pay everyday debit card and ATM overdrafts may result in you incurring Paid NSF Fees for transactions that Desert Financial would otherwise be required to pay without assessing a Paid NSF Fee.
 However, this may allow Desert Financial to authorize transactions up to the amount of your Privilege Pay limit.

 - Privilege Pay may be suspended if you default on any loan or other obligation to Desert Financial, your account becomes subject to any legal or administrative order or levy, or if you fail to maintain your account in good standing by not bringing your account to a positive balance within thirty (30) days of the initial overdraft date.